vcardui/CinePop/README.md

 ## Inspiration for creating this project
 This was one of the tasks I did for my Computing Languages II college course final project.
 In my project, I had to present along with my teamates the topic "CSV files" in C#.
 I did this program as an excersice example for the presentation.

-I wanted to make a real life example of the file capabilities, so I came up with the idea of a Movie Ticket Store after actually looking at my local movie theater shedule.
+I wanted to make a real life example of the CSV's capabilities, so I came up with the idea of a Movie Ticket Store after actually looking at my local movie theater shedule.